Aaron Rodgers: HOW MANY TIMES DO I HAVE TO SAY IT? I AM NOT GAY!!! I LOVE WOMEN!!!

 Not Quite Dead: Roger Goodell talks about eliminating the controversial Tuck Rule.
 The rotting corpse of Al Davis rips him for this.
 Also, when Jim Harbaugh complains that losing the Super Bowl is the worst thing that's happened to anyone in the history of ever, Anne Frank's ghost rips him for it.

-In the Halloween 2013 convo, the deceased legendary figures in the NFL rolled in their graves to the following:
+In the Halloween 2013 convo, the deceased legendary figures in the NFL spun in their graves to the following:

 Tom Landry and George Allen, after the Cowboys and Redskins lost that week's game, and in danger of getting a non-winning season and missing the playoffs.